 The female lays 2 white eggs that are each about the size of a pea.
 It takes 12-14 days for the eggs to hatch and the nestlings don't look much like hummingbirds with their short, stubby bill.
 They stay in the nest for about 3 weeks while the female brings them a steady diet of insects.

 Status and Conservation: The number of Ruby-throated Hummingbirds in Ontario is difficult to estimate and more study is needed.
 Banding studies in the United States have shown that male hummingbirds live at least 7 years and females up to 9 years.
-Natural predators that kill hummingbirds include shrikes and Sharp-skinned Hawks.
+Natural predators that kill hummingbirds include shrikes and Sharp-Shinned Hawks.
 Rarely Blue Jays or other species of bird, frogs, praying mantises, fish and spider have been observed capturing and eating hummingbirds.
 Hummingbirds sometimes die after becoming trapped by the sticky seed heads of burdock (an introduced species from Europe).
 Unnatural causes of death include collisions with windows, cars, communication towers, pesticide use, and predation by domestic cats.